 If you haven’t already figured it out, paprika is a spice that Hungarians like to use on many of their dishes.
 Goulash also has paprika as one of its ingredients.

 Budapest’s Street Food Scene

 As I stated before, Christmas Markets offer plenty of local foods and desserts.
 This is also a nice place to get warm wine and hot chocolate.

 I know this isn’t really something too out there, but this was actually my first time trying cabbage and apple slaw.
-It was a very interesting experience, but unfortunately my taste buds did not enjoy the taste.
+It was a very interesting experience, but unfortunately, my taste buds did not enjoy the taste.

 Kürtőskalács is a stove cake baked over an open fire.
 The end result looks like a loaf of bread, but it has the texture of a sweet doughnut.
 If ever in Hungary, I recommend trying this at least once.
 You will not regret it.

-There’s plenty of dishes to try and though a lot of them are very delicious, keep in mind that Hungarians like to use a lot of paprika in their foods.
+There are plenty of dishes to try and though a lot of them are very delicious, keep in mind that Hungarians like to use a lot of paprika in their foods.
 Hopefully, I’ll be headed back to Hungary to bring you part two of a foodie’s guide to Budapest.